Jessica Simpson’s Husband Slammed On Social Media For Looking ‘Old’ & Not Working

-Jessica Simpson and her husband are jetting of to….somewhere.
-The 38-year-old singer, beauty, and fashion mogul just posted a twofie with her 39-year-old husband as the couple leaned in close to each other in what appears to be a regular commercial airline.
+Jessica Simpson and her husband are jetting off to somewhere.
+The 38-year-old singer, beauty, and fashion mogul just posted a “twofie” with her 39-year-old husband as the couple leaned in close to each other in what appears to be a regular commercial airline.
 Simpson has admittedly pulled in the reigns, significantly limiting what details about her life and marriage are shared publicly since the reality TV show with first husband Nick Lachey went bust while the world watched.
 The star didn’t give any details other than captioning her most recent Instagram pic with an airplane emoji on her Instagram and Twitter Accounts.

-Simpson is quoted on E News saying that because she did a reality TV show, her fans came to expect her to continue sharing it all.
+Simpson is quoted on E!
+News saying that because she did a reality TV show, her fans came to expect her to continue sharing it all.

 “I’m still a very open person, but I know what I want to guard.”

 In the photo, Simpson wears a pair of over-sized sunglasses set up on top of her loose waves, enough bling to keep airport security busy for hours, what appears to be a blue and gold blazer with rhinestones at the cuffs, and a small quilt thrown over her shoulders.
-Unlike recent instances reported by The Inquisitr, it wasn’t Simpson who got slammed, but her husband, Eric Johnson.
-Simpson’s husband sported a relaxed look in a denim blue cotton Tee and a red Boston Red Sox hat.
+Unlike recent instances reported by the Inquisitr, it wasn’t Simpson who got slammed, but her husband, Eric Johnson.
+Simpson’s husband sported a relaxed look in a denim blue cotton tee and a red Boston Red Sox hat.

-According to E News, Johnson is Yale-educated, playing wide receiver for the college team.
+According to E!
+News, Johnson is Yale-educated and played wide receiver for the college team.
 Johnson also happens to be a former NFL tight-end and spent most of his career with the San Fransisco 49ers, (earning a $4.5 million, three-year deal with the 49ers in 2004) before retiring in 2008.

-The slingers of the nasty comments slamming Johnson hit hard at appearance.
+The slingers of the nasty comments slamming Johnson hit hard at his appearance.

 “Is that your dad?” posted one.